 While there are some similarities—you’ll find world-class beaches, incredible snorkeling sites, and regional delicacies in both—all it takes is a quick dive into the activities and history of each place to see how different they really are.
 Depending on where you live and in what season you want to travel, one island may prove to be a better choice, too.

 To help make the decision easier, explore the differences between The Bahamas vs. Bermuda below.

 Weather & Best Time to Visit

-The most popular time to visit Bermuda is usually in the late spring and early summer when parts of the U.S. are still chilly and travelers are anxious to get a jump on summer vacations.
+The best time to visit Bermuda is usually in the late spring and early summer when parts of the U.S. are still chilly and travelers are anxious to get a jumpstart on summer vacations.

 If you’re craving warm beach days, it’s best to travel in June or July, when the average daytime temperature is in the low 80s.
 If you’re looking for a vacation experience with fewer crowds, May is your best bet.

 If you’re headed to The Bahamas, you’ll have more flexibility on when to go, which may influence your decision to visit The Bahamas vs. Bermuda.
 Because it’s closer to the equator, The Bahamas has less seasonal weather and temperature fluctuation.